Insurance has become an important part of our lives as it provides financial pro ...Read More

 Generally, insurance companies take reinsurance when the risk involved or the insurance amount is high.
 This practice has become common nowadays.
 Let’s understand how reinsurance works in actual life.

 Suppose Mr. Somdeep has purchased a life insurance worth Rs 5 crore from ABC Ltd. ABC Ltd took reinsurance from XYZ Ltd for an amount of Rs 2 crore.
-In case of Mr. Somdeep’s demise, ABC Ltd would bear an amount of Rs 3 crore and the rest of 2 crore will be borne by XYZ Ltd. In the above scenario, XYZ Ltd is the reinsurer for Mr Somdeep’s life insurance.
+In case of Mr. Somdeep’s demise, ABC Ltd would bear an amount of Rs 3 crore, and the rest of 2 crore will be borne by XYZ Ltd. In the above scenario, XYZ Ltd is the reinsurer for Mr Somdeep’s life insurance.

 It is usually up to the individual how many life insurance policies they purchase.
 However, it is essential to inform your previous insurer that you have purchased another insurance to avoid claim rejection.
 Let’s understand how double insurance works with an example.